Vegetarian's Japan Guide

 As the temple has a deep connection with the imperial family, the Shinden Hall was relocated to the temple’s precinct from the Kyoto Imperial Palace in 1647 to be a part of the living quarter of the Queen of the Emperor Go-Mizunoo (後水尾天皇).

-Note the original sliding doors are stored in Kyoto National Museum (京都国立博物館).
+The original sliding doors are stored in Kyoto National Museum (京都国立博物館).
 The ones in Enman-in’s Shinden are replicas.
+But please check with the staff before expanding the sliding doors, as the doors are usually put to one side of the room.

 Mii no Meitei Garden (三井の名庭)